ARMmbed/mbed-os-5-docs/docs/advanced/porting_guide.md

 }
 ```

-See The [mbed Target Documentation](mbed_targets.md) for more details on what this definition means.
+See the [mbed Target Documentation](mbed_targets.md) for more details on what this definition means.

 ### Bootstrap code

 You need a number of files to successfully compile.
 You need CMSIS-CORE files for startup and peripheral memory addresses, and you need linker scripts for ARM, IAR and GCC toolchains.
 These files are usually in the ```mbed-os\targets\TARGET_VENDOR\TARGET_MCU_FAMILY\TARGET_MCUNAME\device``` directory.

 mbed OS requires dynamic vector relocation, which requires extensions to CMSIS-CORE.
-Start this process by adding a `mbed-os\targets\TARGET_VENDOR\TARGET_MCUNAME\cmsis.h` file.
-This header file will include the vector relocation additions and device-specific headers that include CMSIS-CORE.
+Extend CMSIS-CORE by adding an `mbed-os\targets\TARGET_VENDOR\TARGET_MCUNAME\cmsis.h` file.
+This header file defines the vector relocation additions and device-specific headers that include CMSIS-CORE.
 Next add a relocation function in `mbed-os\targets\TARGET_VENDOR\TARGET_MCUNAME\cmsis_nvic.c and .h`.
-This relocation function will change the contents of the Interrupt Vector Table at run time.
+This relocation function changes the contents of the Interrupt Vector Table at run time.

 CMSIS-RTOS needs a few macros to initialize the SYS_TICK.
 These macros are usually configured in`mbed-os\targets\TARGET_VENDOR\mbed-rtx.h`.